GinniNio/spt2/README.md

 ## Usage

 Open `index.html` in a modern browser to experiment with the demo.
-Use the file picker above the **Load Matches** button to select a JSON file containing match data.
-After selecting your file, click **Load Matches** to analyse those games.
+Paste a list of matches, odds and markets into the **Paste Matches** field and click **Analyze Pasted Matches**.
+The model parses the text, runs the EV framework and displays the recommended selections.

-### Web Scraping
+### Comparative Data

-This repo includes a small Node server (`server.js`) that provides sample data for the web scraping feature.
-Install dependencies with `npm install` and start the server with `npm start`.
-By default it listens on `http://127.0.0.1:3001`.
-While it runs, click **Fetch Web Matches** in the demo to load the mock data and see the analysis pipeline in action.

-If the backend isn't running, the page will display a helpful error message with instructions on how to start it.
+When analysing matches the demo attempts to query Wikipedia for background information on each team.
+If network access is blocked or the team is not found the extra information is simply omitted.

 ### Analysis Modes